shady-elkassas/PersonsApi/README.md

 ## Acknowledgments

-Special thanks to the Pipedrive for providing the Persons data.
+Special thanks to the Pipedrive for providing the Persons data API.

 Happy Pipedrive exploring!